 The need for irrigation was the main motivator for the construction of the Tsujunkyo Bridge.
 Before its construction, local farmers faced difficulties in growing rice due to the lack of a constant water supply.
 The solution found by Yase Kiyoshi was to channel water from a nearby mountain, using the bridge as an aqueduct.

 The structure was built without the use of cement, using only carefully fitted stones.
-The bridge's hydraulic system, based on siphons, allowed water to flow in a controlled manner, irrigating large areas of crops.
+The hydraulic system of the bridge, based on siphons, allowed water to flow in a controlled manner, irrigating large planting areas.
 This innovation transformed local agriculture, ensuring more stable and abundant harvests.

 Over the years, the Tsujunkyo Bridge has withstood natural disasters, such as earthquakes and torrential rains, proving the durability of its design and the skill of its builders.
 Today, it is celebrated as a symbol of ingenuity and perseverance.

 In addition to its functionality, the Tsujunkyo Bridge provides an impressive visual spectacle when the aqueduct is opened to release water.
-The powerful flow creates jets that fall toward the valley below, attracting thousands of tourists who come to witness this event.
-This occasional opening is primarily done for maintenance and demonstration, showcasing the original system in action.
+The powerful flow creates jets that fall towards the valley below, attracting thousands of tourists who come to witness this event.
+This occasional opening is mainly done for maintenance and demonstration, highlighting the original system in action.

 Interestingly, the sound and sight of water gushing so intensely provoke a common and unusual reaction among visitors: the urge to urinate.
 This phenomenon is explained by the sensory stimulation caused by the continuous noise of the water and the visual impact of the flow.
 Despite this, the experience is considered fascinating and unforgettable.